AkramOM606/Numerical-Analysis-GUI/README.md

 # Numerical-Analysis-GUI

-This repository provides a user-friendly GUI application built with custom Tkinter for performing numerical analysis tasks.
+This repository provides a user-friendly GUI application built with CustomTkinter for performing numerical analysis tasks, specifically solving linear systems and numerical integration.

 ## Description

 It offers functionalities for:

-* **Solving Linear Systems (Ax = B):**
+1* **Solving Linear Systems (Ax = B):**
     * **Inverse of A:** Computes the exact solution using the matrix inverse.
     * **Gaussian Elimination:** Solves the system using forward and backward substitution after LU decomposition.
     * **LU Decomposition:** Factors the coefficient matrix (A) into a lower triangular matrix (L) and an upper triangular matrix (U) for efficient solution.